seed-labs/seed-emulator/examples/internet/B27_traffic_generator/README.md

 ### 3-multi-traffic-generator

-In this example, we demonstrate how to install and configure the multiple traffic generators or receivers on same host.
+In this example, we demonstrate how to install and configure the multiple traffic generators or receivers on the same host.
 Here, we install both iPerf3 and D-ITG traffic generators on one host and install both iPerf3 and D-ITG receivers on another host.
 For each traffic generator and reciever, we can specify the log file to store the traffic generation logs.
-We can also specify any other parameters for the traffic generators and receivers.
+We can also specify any other parameters for each traffic generator and receiver individually.

 For iPerf3 Traffic Generator, the logs are in `/root/iperf3_generator.log` file.
 For D-ITG Traffic Generator, the logs are in `/root/ditg_generator.log` file.
 The contents of the log files are shown below.